USEPA/PAU_case_study/README.md

 # Overview

 This is a repository with the Python scripts to run the case study for selecting the pollution abatement activities for concerning chemicals and tracking chemical flows at the end-of-life stage.
-The data was obtained be means of data engineering using different publicly-available databases.
+The data was obtained by means of data engineering using different publicly-available databases.
 The properties of chemicals were obained using the GitHub repository "Properties_Scraper" <sup>[1](#myfootnote1)</sup>, while the PAU dataset using the repository "PAU4Chem" <sup>[2](#myfootnote2)</sup>.

 # Requirements: